 Also, in a small study in six patients with type 2 diabetes, taking an ashwagandha supplement for 30 days lowered fasting blood sugar levels as efficiently as an oral diabetes medication.

 I am often concerned when articles addressing the health benefits of herbs do not contain possible cautions or contraindications when using the herb(s).
 Herbs can be very powerful, and as such, you should not take ashwagandha or any other herb without knowing the possible contraindications.
-And, as always, please take the time to consult with a knowledgeable healthcare practitioner.
+And, as always, please take the time to consult with a knowledgeable healthcare practitioner who knows your health history.

 Ashwagandha may induce abortion if used during pregnancy.
 For this reason, expectant mothers should avoid taking this herbal supplement.